 Trip insurance, on the other hand, helps travelers guard against unexpected expenses, or provide coverage for non-refundable expenses related to the trip itself.
 Most trip insurance plans include benefits like trip interruption, trip delay or trip cancellation for covered reasons.
-In this way, travelers can recoup expenses for their transportation, lodging and other costs.
-Plans vary, but trip insurance can also provide coverage for lost luggage, a misplaced or stolen passport and more.
+In this way, travelers can recoup certain covered expenses for their transportation, lodging and other costs.
+Plans and benefits vary, but trip insurance can also provide coverage for lost luggage, a misplaced or stolen passport and more.

 There are also more specific travel medical and trip insurance plans, depending on your age and the type of trip you're planning.
 Here's a quick rundown of some of our most popular coverage options.

 What Should I Look For?